helenmurugan/scrambled-tech/README.md

     * [Acknowledgements](#acknowledgements)

 ## User Experience

+### Goals
+* Design and build an interactive application anagram solver game based on technology-related words.
+* Build the project using Python exclusively, run in a command-line interface and deployed using Heroku.
+* Have robust error handling, where all inputs are validated and empty inputs are not accepted.
+* The application should have good UX, be intuitively easy to navigate and simple to understand.
+* The game should be fun and challenging to engage the user.
+* The game should have difficulty options to allow the user to challenge themselves further.
+* The game should have a fair scoring system, and users should be able to understand how to improve their score.
+* Utilise an API to store and manipulate user score data, providing a leaderboard feature.

+### Target Audience
+People who may enjoy this game include:
+* Those who have an interest in technology.
+* Those who like playing word games.
+* Those who enjoy solving puzzles.
+* Those who want a distraction from their day with a five-minute application game.
+* The easy level may be appropriate for older children, whilst the expert level is designed to be extremely challenging!

 ### User Stories
 As a first time user I want to:
 * Quickly and intuitively understand how to navigate the application.
 * Quickly and intuitively understand how to play the game.
 * Be able to use any case to enter data into the game, without getting an error.
 * Play the game at a difficulty level that suits my ability.
-* play multiple times, until I complete the level, without seeing the same set of questions repeated.
+* Play multiple times, until I complete the level, without seeing the same set of questions repeated.
 * Complete the game for my selected level.
 * See how well I scored.
 * View the leaderboard.
-Exit the application gracefully.
+* Exit the application gracefully, only when I choose to.

-As a returning and frequent user I want to:
+As a returning and/or frequent user I want to:
-* Complete the game for every difficulty level.
+* Complete the level in a faster time to improve my score.
+* Move onto harder difficulty levels.
 * Achieve a top score.
+* See my score, relative to others, on the leaderboard.
-* See my score on the leaderboard.
+* Maintain and/or improve my score on the leaderboard.

-### Goals
-### Scope
-## Design
-### Colour Scheme
 ## Planning
 ### Wireframes
 Wireframes have been omitted in this README due to the deployment method used for this application.
-There are no changes within the browser window whilst the program is running, all changes occur within the console itself.
+All changes occur within the console itself, not in the browser window.
-### Flowchart
+### Logic Flowchart
-This flowchart was created using [Lucid Chart](lucid.app/lucidchart/).
-The flowchart shows the main logic of the program.
+The flowchart shows the main logic of the program and was created using [Lucid Chart](lucid.app/lucidchart/).
+* The navigation around the application has been designed and tested to allow intuitive flow around the game for the user, and will lead them in the direction they will most likely want to go.
 * All user input must pass validation before proceeding to the next stage.
-* The navigation around the application has been designed and tested to allow intuitive flow around the game for the user, and will lead them in the direction they will most likely want to go.
 * The flowchart shows how the user can select from three levels of difficulty.
-* Whilst the game is being played a timer is running to allopw the total time to be recorded and fed into the score calculation.
+* Whilst the game is being played, threading is used to simultaneously run a timer in the background, to allow the total time to be recorded and fed into the score calculation.

 ![Flowchart diagram showing sequence of play](/documentation/flowchart.jpg)

 ## Features
 ### Welcome Screen
 ### Username